alhuissi/alhuissi/README.md

 Hi!
-I'm a Web Developer with experience in Frontend and Backend applications.
+I am a Web Developer with experience in Frontend and Backend applications.
 I specialize in Javascript frameworks (Vue, React and Angular) and Node.
 I also have some experience with cloud development (Google Cloud), Python, PHP, UI/UX design, Photoshop and videogame development.
+I am also very interested in Machine Learning, Web XR and Cybersecurity, topics that I'm currently studying on my own.
 <!--
 **alhuissi/alhuissi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.